TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Standard/Drums.md

 Big Rock Endings (BREs) are freestyle phrases at the end of songs with so-called "big rock endings" where the band rocks out for a period of time before playing their final notes.
 These freestyle phrases let players gain bonus points by playing whatever they want during the phrase.
 Following the phrase is at least one note, which the player must hit in order to earn those bonus points.
 If they miss or overstrum, they lose the points.

-- The distinction between fils and BREs is that BREs are started by placing a `[coda]` text event on the `EVENTS` track.
+- The distinction between fills and BREs is that BREs are started by placing a `[coda]` text event on the `EVENTS` track.
 - The duration of the BRE markers determines how long the freestyle section will last.
 All 5 BRE notes must be used to mark the phrase.
 - After the freestyle phrase, there must be at least one note for the player to play.
 If no notes are present, the player cannot get their score.
 - Notes still need to be charted under Guitar and Bass BRE sections for the purpose of character animations.
 In general, notes should still be charted regardless because not every game supports BREs.